 One thing you should always consider in my opinion is quality.
 For your first rod, don’t be afraid to get something in the cheaper price range.
 There is a good chance you will learn a lot and realize you wish you had chosen a bit differently.
 When you get your next, you will be better educated and can up the quality.
 And yes, with fishing rods, a higher price will mean better quality, same with reels.

 If you have any additional questions that you couldn’t find on this post, don’t hesitate to reach out.
-Now get out there and get a fish on that line!

 Frequently Asked Questions About Fishing Rods